harshsharma2210/Air-Gyaan/client/GUIDE.md

     },
 ```

+I have included `@/styles/app.scss` file to override `href` color, vuetify set it to `primary` color, so I change it to be
+`accent`.

+You can configure in this file what you want to override, also use `import` another `scss` files.

 # Icons

 Instead loading a css font, we will use @mdi/js, the same but via javascript, it can be tree shacked, only